famouswelshman/16bit-reviews/README.md

 according to a page system enabling the user to scroll through pages of layout rather than have to scroll down screen and view everything entered as content onto the application.

 Although the user can add their reviews, the application doesnt currently support the ability to host all reviews relevant to the same game name.
 In other words, the single topic of one game does not allow users to add their reviews specifically to this game title, something that can be further implemented by adding all game choices to the Mongo Database and allowing the user to select at the time of creating a review.
 All similar reviews can then be grouped under that game name heading so the user has access to all reviews which are in relation to that specific game name.

+In this project I did not implement a 404 error page if there was a break in the program, something I would like to introduce in the future so that the user is aware that they have got to an area which is not valid.
+This is typical of a scenario where another user could type in the edit_review function directly into the browser but since I have edited the code to return the user to log in screen this might be something for future projects where a 404 error page would instead pop up to notify the user that this is not possible and to return to another page within the application.

 # Future Features
 Links to retro gaming purchase websites.